Noro07/common-web-client/README.md

 Dev mode enables webpack-dev-middleware, will cause Webpack to compile files in-memory - code changes are saved and updated.

-1. `npm run start:dev` to start web server.
+1. `npm run dev` to start web server.
 2. Go to browser and hit <http://localhost:3000/test/#/> to launch.

 ## Unit tests